allenl7/privacy/README.md

 In the long run, Social Media usage has been a net negative on me.
 I also think it is mostly a net negative for most unless you make money on them or you have extreme discipline to only use certain features.

+Use https://libredirect.github.io/ as a proxy to browse social media.

 # RSS Feed

 RSS is a open protocol to subscribe to any media.
 I really like it because it gives you full control over your news feed.
 It is important to curate your own information diet.
 I currently use Fluent Reader but I am still working on building out my feed.